xdanielsb/patterns/BehaviouralPatterns/readme.md

 ![structural](Memento/memento.png)

 ### [Observer](Observer/readme.md)
-  - Promotes a publisher-subscriber communication model when there is a one-to-many dependency between objects so that when on objects change of state, all of its dependents are notified so they can update their state.
+  - Promotes a publisher-subscriber communication model when there is a one-to-many dependency between objects so that when one object change of state, all of its dependents are notified so they can update their state.
   - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.